nikolaydubina/go-recipes/README.md

 github.com/google/gofuzz v1.0.0 v1.1.0 v1.2.0
 ```

+### See assembley of you Go snippets online

+Use godbolt.org to compile and see assembly of Go code snippets.
+You can check different platforms and compilers inlcuding cgo.
+This is a commonly used tool by C++ community.

 ### Make histogram of Go files per package

 Use this to see when package is too big or too small.
 Adjust histogram length to maximum value.

 ```bash
 $ go list -json ./... | jq -rc '[.ImportPath, (.GoFiles | length | tostring)] | join(" ")' | perl -lane 'print (" " x (20 - $F[1]), "=" x $F[1], " ", $F[1], "\t", $F[0])'